Unix CUPS Unauthenticated RCE Zero-Day Vulnerabilities (CVE-2024-47076, CVE-2024-47175, CVE-2024-47176, CVE-2024-47177): All you need to know

 However, note that not all distributions (ex.
 Red Hat) enable the CUPS service by default.

 No per-target research is needed to exploit this vulnerability.
 An attacker can simply scan IP ranges, looking for an open UDP port 631, and use the published fully weaponized exploit to plant a malicious printing directive (PPD) on the victim machine.
-However, as mentioned, the code execution payload will only get triggered when a user schedules a print job on the victim machine (after the attacker planted the malicious printing directive)
+This is enough to plant the malicious printer, but not to trigger code execution.

 How can I completely fix these vulnerabilities?